buildpacks/rfcs/text/0000-pack-toml.md

 * An app MAY have a `project.toml`
 * An app MAY have both a `pack.toml` and a `projec.toml`, in which case they will be merged.

-The `pack.toml` will support an additional `[io.buildpacks.pack]` that is not defined in the [project descriptor spec](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md).
+The `pack.toml` will support an additional `[io.buildpacks.pack]` table that is NOT defined in the [project descriptor spec](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md).
 The `[io.buildpacks.pack]` table will have the following schema:

 ```toml
 [io.buildpacks.pack]